kailash-manasarovar/statement/docs/timeline/2023/august.md

 [![Viscos peak in 2023](../../content/images/viscos-peak-2023.jpg)](https://x.com/1FRGVN/status/1695089346699755622)

 - It seemed we had a lot in common, but he never made a move.
+- He took an even more *massive* short cut back to the van.
+Was he rushing to get back for some reason?
 - I wasn't interested and would have declined, even though I was feeling extraordinarily sexually aroused, but I was very clear that it wasn't anything to do with this man.
 - When we got back from our walk, we chatted a bit in the van.
-- I told him I was planning to climb the Vignemale the following year, and I asked him if he could guide for that because I liked the man in a friendly way?
+- I told him I was planning to climb the Vignemale the following year, and I asked him if he could guide for that because I liked the man in a friendly way.
 - He seemed upset.
 - I didn't understand why.
 - He said he didn't have the license for high mountain guiding and that it takes a year to get it.